ravishetye/PythonWithCopilot/README.md

 ```

 ## Running Tests
-To run the unit tests, use the following command:
+To run the unit tests, use the following command in the appropriate folder:

 ```bash
 python -m unittest discover -s tests